-This report describes the energy and climate strategy followed by Swisscom and Swisscom's carbon footprint according to the ISO 14064 standard and the Greenhouse Gas Protocol (GHG).
+This report firstly describes the energy and climate strategy followed by Swisscom and Swisscom's carbon footprint according to the ISO 14064 standard and the Greenhouse Gas Protocol (GHG Protocol).

 1.2.
-Summary: climate effectiveness of Swisscom's activities
+Summary: The impact of Swisscom's activities on the climate

-The reporting period is the 2018 financial year, from 1 January 2018 to 31 December 2018.
+The reporting period is the 2019 financial year, from 1 January 2019 to 31 December 2019.
 Figures from previous years are provided for information purposes.

-The report sets out the direct and indirect climate impact of Swisscom's activities under scope 1, 2 and 3 for the years 2016 to 2018.
-It also summarises the climate impact of the savings made (directed actions and enabling effects).
+The report sets out the direct and indirect impact of Swisscom's activities on the climate under Scope 1, 2 and 3 for the years 2017 to 2019.
+It also summarises the impact on the climate of the savings made (directed actions and enabling effects).

-- Emissions: Swisscom directly (scope 1) and indirectly (scope 2 and scope 3) emitted 500,602 tonnes of carbon dioxide equivalent (CO2 eq.) in 2018 (437,491 tonnes CO2 eq. excluding Fastweb, with electricity compensated). - Savings: Within the same period, Swisscom achieved savings of 627,172 tonnes of carbon dioxide equivalent (CO2 eq.) thanks to directed actions in operations and to enabling effects (also referred to as "scope 4" in this report) by customers (of which 569,003 tonnes CO2 eq. were attributable to customers alone). - Ratio: The ratio of savings by customers (569,003 tonnes CO2 eq.) to Swisscom's own emissions (437,491 tonnes CO2 eq.) was 1.30 in the year under review and within the system boundaries.
+• Emissions: Swisscom directly (Scope 1) and indirectly (Scope 2 and Scope 3) emitted 416,674 tonnes of carbon dioxide equivalent (CO2 eq.) in 2019 (357,749 tonnes CO_2 eq. excluding Fastweb and offset with electricity and district heating).

+- Savings: In the same time period, Swisscom achieved savings of 585,367 tonnes of carbon dioxide equivalent (CO2 eq.) thanks to its directed action in operations and the savings made by its customers (enabling effects, also described in this report as Scope 4), of which 529,665 tonnes CO2 eq. were saved by customers. - Ratio: In the year under review and within the reporting boundaries, the ratio between the savings made by customers (529,665 tonnes CO2 eq.) and its own emissions (357,749 tonnes CO2 eq.) was 1.48. - Difference: The difference between the savings made by customers (529,665 tonnes CO2 eq.) and the emissions (357,749 tonnes CO2 eq. excluding Fastweb and offset with electricity and district heating) is 171,916 tonnes of CO2 eq., and amounts to 0.36% of Switzerland's emissions (as published by the Federal Office for the Environment FOEN in 2017).

-The emissions are broken down into 3.2% scope 1 emissions, 11.8% scope 2 emissions (before compensation) and 84.9% scope 3 emissions.
+The emissions are broken down into 3.9% Scope 1 emissions, 13.4% Scope 2 emissions (before compensation) and 82.7% Scope 3 emissions.

-Swisscom's greenhouse gas inventory was independently verified in January 2019 by Société Générale de Surveillance (SGS) in an audit according to ISO 14064.
-The verification focused on scope 1 and 2 emissions, but additionally covered scope 3 emissions.
+Swisscom's greenhouse gas inventory was independently verified in January 2020 by Société Générale de Surveillance (SGS) in an audit according to ISO 14064.
+The verification focused on Scope 1 and 2 emissions, but additionally covered Scope 3 emissions as well as the "directed actions" to a lower processing depth.